-For more than 25 years, I have been providing life insurance policy reviews for law firms, CPA firms and Trust companies, reviewing more than 2000 Trust Owned Life Insurance Policies (TOLI) on a fee basis.
+For many years, I have been providing life insurance policy review services for law firms, CPA firms and Trust companies, reviewing more than 2000 Trust Owned Life Insurance Policies (TOLI) on a fee basis.
 This has given me a great deal of experience about the value and benefits of reviewing these assets.
 For example, in life insurance premium financing situations, annual reviews are recommended because there are many variables to track.
 There are not many life insurance professionals with the experience in both premium financing and reviewing the policies used in financing arrangements.

-Trust Owned Life Insurance (TOLI) should be treated as a “buy and manage” asset.
+Life Insurance should be treated as a “buy and manage” asset.
 Too often, life insurance agents offer only the buy function and not the manage function as this is typically not part of their standard discipline.
-Every Trustee and Owner of a life insurance policy must ask themselves this question: “Is there a difference in the value of a life insurance policy review done on a fee basis versus a free review?”
+Every owner of a life insurance policy must ask themselves this question: “Is there a difference in the value of a life insurance policy review done on a fee basis versus a free review?”
 Is the review being done as a way to create selling opportunities?
-The goal for policy owners is to develop a review and monitoring model based on best practices versus predatory practices.
+The goal for policy owners is to develop a review and a monitoring model based on best practices versus predatory practices.
 When the owner is in a fiduciary capacity, the review process should be done on a fee basis to ensure impartiality.

 - Current health of the insured?
 Better or worse?

 - Insurance companies have introduced innovative new products and pricing techniques that reduce premiums and improve policy performance.
 For example, indexed universal life is a policy type that did not exist 20 years ago.